Hello and welcome!

-Essentially, my story is about my own journey of inner liberation as I transition from a place of suffering to the experience of wellbeing.
+Essentially, my story is about my own journey of inner liberation and my transition from a place of suffering to the experience of wellbeing.

-Every day I'm learning how to establish the right relationship with myself, others and my environment.
-That is, a relationship that's functional and empowering, and built on love, compassion, kindness, trust and security.
-This is the deep work we're called to do if we inherited disempowering patterns of relating from our parents and ancestors, which have mainly caused suffering.
+I've learned how to establish the right relationship with myself, others and my environment.
+That is, a relationship that's functional and built on love, empathy, kindness, trust and security.
+This is the deep work we're called to do if we want to overcome any inherited disempowering patterns of relating, so we can evolve to an empowering relationship dynamic with ourselves and others.

 With a love of learning and fuelled by faith, I've studied psychology, archetypes, biology, neuroscience, metaphysics and Buddhism.
-I've also experienced many different healing modalities which together have helped me to calm my nervous system; regulate my emotions; rewire the neural pathways in my brain; and if all's well, I enjoy an experience of wellbeing.
+I've also experienced many different healing modalities which together have helped me to regulate my emotions; rewire the neural pathways in my brain; calm my nervous system; and enjoy an experience of wellbeing.